VladimirMikhailov/what-if/README.md

 What if better or Can I use
 ---

-The main purpose of the project to compare different approaches with having or not possible probabilities and make any futher decision based on made experiments.
+The main purpose of the project is to compare different approaches having or not possible probabilities in order to make any futher decision based on made experiments.

-**Warning: Please, do not take experiment results so serios, since they can rely on a spherical horse in a vacuum**
+**Warning: Please, do not take experiment results so seriosly due possible spherical horses in a vacuum during testing**

 ## Recommendation: